Ellison-Lab/ColabCuraTE/examples/5_oSat_hAT/README.md

 >- The completed notebook is also provided both as a python notebook file (`*.ipynb`) and as a PDF.

 #### Important
-For Step 2.1 in the notebook: Please use the file `gypsy_con.fa` as the input repeat library FASTA file for this example and use `rnd-1_family-245` for the SeqID field.
+For Step 2.1 in the notebook: Please use the file `DNAtransposon_con.fa` as the input repeat library FASTA file for this example and use `rnd-5_family-10144` for the SeqID field.